SimenRoisi/DomainAdapation/README.md

 reversal to bridge the gap between the simulated environment and real-world scenarios, enabling the trained model to maintain high segmentation accuracy across different data sources.

+To train a model, change the path to the folders in the variable dataset in the file "TRAIN.py".